kreddkrikk/gluqlo/README.md

 ﻿# Gluqlo: Fliqlo for Linux (SDL2)

 Fork of Gluqlo with SDL2 support.
 Be sure to set the environment variable `SDL_VIDEO_ALLOW_SCREENSAVER=1` before starting the screensaver background daemon (xscreensaver, etc.).
+To avoid staggering while the screensaver is running set the **Cycle After** option in `xscreensaver-settings` to 0 minutes.

 ## Background